Why Intel Stock Sank Again Today

-Intel (NASDAQ: INTC) stock fell again in Friday's trading.
-The company's share price closed out the daily session down 3.8%, according to data from S&P Global Market Intelligence.
+Sell-offs for Intel (NASDAQ: INTC) stock continued Wednesday.
+The semiconductor company's share price ended the day's trading down 2.7%, according to data from S&P Global Market Intelligence.

-The stock has been getting crushed lately, and its valuation took another hit today after the semiconductor specialist announced that it would be delaying its Intel Innovation conference.
-The company's share price is now down 42% over the last month and 61% year to date.
+After the market closed yesterday, Intel published its latest 13F filing -- a form submitted to the Securities and Exchange Commission (SEC) showing the stock ownership positions of institutional investors and asset managers.
+The document revealed that Intel had sold its stake in British chip designer Arm Holdings, and investors don't appear to be happy with the move.

 Should you invest $1,000 in Intel right now?